senecajs/seneca/doc/data-store.md

    * role:entity, cmd:save   - save a single entity, creating it if needed
    * role:entity, cmd:list   - list entities matching a query condition
    * role:entity, cmd:remove - remove an entity

+Deprecated patterns:

+This must still be supported where they exist already, but do not need to be added to new stores.

    * role:entity, cmd:native - provide access to the native driver

+The native driver should be exposed via seneca.export().
+See https://github.com/senecajs/seneca-mem-store for an example.

 If the data store is loaded under an entity mapping, then the following additional keys will potentially be part of pattern: